History of Oneil Cruz in Timeline

 2021: MLB Debut

-In 2021, Oneil Cruz made his Major League Baseball (MLB) debut with the Pittsburgh Pirates.
+In 2021, Oneil Cruz made his Major League Baseball (MLB) debut.

-On August 24, 2022, Oneil Cruz hit the hardest-hit ball since the advent of Statcast, against Kyle Wright of the Atlanta Braves, recorded at 122.4 miles per hour (197.0 km/h).
+On August 24, 2022, Oneil Cruz hit the then hardest-hit ball since the advent of Statcast at 122.4 miles per hour against Kyle Wright of the Atlanta Braves.

 April 10, 2023: Fractured Fibula

-On April 10, 2023, Oneil Cruz fractured his left fibula while sliding into home plate, an injury that ultimately ruled him out for the entire season after multiple setbacks.
+On April 10, 2023, Oneil Cruz fractured his left fibula while sliding into home plate, leading to him being ruled out for the entire season.

-On August 26, 2024, it was announced that Oneil Cruz would be moving to center field for the foreseeable future.
+On August 26, 2024, manager Derek Shelton announced that Oneil Cruz would be moving to center field for the foreseeable future.

 April 16, 2025: First Career Grand Slam

-On April 16, 2025, Oneil Cruz hit his first career grand slam against the Washington Nationals, contributing to a 6-1 victory.
+On April 16, 2025, Oneil Cruz hit his first career grand slam against the Washington Nationals in a 6-1 victory.